Crookinator/kidz-kitchen/README.md

 There will be a main landing page when you visit the site with the options for sign up or sign in.
 The landing page will have some kind of write up about the app.
 All the authentication steps i.e. sign-up, sign-in, change password will have forms that pop up when the appropriate uri is visited.
 When a user successfully signs-up they will be redirected to the profile screen to create their profile.
 After this that screen will no longer be accessible as a user can not create more than one profile.
-The Main screen for the user after the sign-up and profile setup process will be their profile information displayed on the screen.
-There will be a navigation bar at the top for settings (to change password, and alter profile settings) and a recipes link(to crud recipes)
+The Main screen for the user after the sign-up and profile setup process will be their profile information displayed on the screen.There will be a navigation bar at the top for settings (to change password, settings) and a recipes link(to crud recipes)

 ## Planning and Problem Solving